-Formed in 2014, the company has focused on the process of creating DNA using enzymes and its R&D efforts have produced innovations in enzyme engineering, surface and nucleotide chemistries, and instrumentation.
+Formed in 2014, the company has focused on the process of creating DNA using enzymes and its research and development efforts have produced innovations in enzyme engineering, surface and nucleotide chemistries, and instrumentation.
 The company has pulled the innovations together to produce SYNTAX, the world's first benchtop DNA printer powered by enzymatic technology.